Michael Stockton: Budivelnyk (2021–2022)

 On July 27, 2021, Stockton signed with Budivelnyk of the Ukrainian Basketball Super League.
-In February 2022, he left the team due to the Russo-Ukrainian crisis.
+In February 2022, he left the team in the prelude to the Russian invasion of Ukraine.

 Champagne Basket (2022)

 On April 2, 2022, he has signed with Champagne Basket of the LNB Pro A.

-Pau-Orthez (2022–present)
+Pau-Orthez (2022–2023)

 On August 17, 2022, he has signed with Élan Béarnais Pau-Orthez for the French Pro A.